"TELL ME THE STORY"- 10 Steps Of Mental Preparation

 I ask my students to tell me (“the story”) about everything they see in the score starting at the beginning of the staff:

 Check the notes in the score .
 In what range are you playing this piece?
 Is it high or low?

 - Look at the last note to find out if the piece is in major or minor.

-Also check for any other accidentals (sharps, flats or naturals) that will be written where they are used.
+- Also check for any other accidentals (sharps, flats or naturals) that will be written where they are used.

-Try to feel the meter, for example if it is in 3, count 1-2-3 a few times with the emphasis on 1.
+Try to feel the meter; for example if it is in 3, count 1-2-3 a few times with the emphasis on 1.

 Are there any complicated rhythm patterns?
-If you know rhythm syllables, it is easy to quickly say the rhythms that seem tricky, otherwise count the rhythm pattern.
-Not all the piece, just where the rhythm seems more complex than the rest.
+If you know rhythm syllables, it is easy to quickly say the rhythms that seem tricky, otherwise count the rhythm patterns.

 See how the melody moves.
 Do the notes move with steps, skips and/ or repeats?
 If it moves with skips, how big?
 What intervals do you see?

 How many phrases can you see?
-Imagine singing/playing each phrase, and the breathing you need to do between each.
+Imagine singing/playing each phrase, and the "breathing" you need to do between each.

-For pianists; plan where to lift your hand from the keys and where not to.
+- For pianists; you need to plan where to lift your hand from the keys ("breathe") and where not to.

 Again, in your head get a “feel” for how that feels to play or sing.

 Is the piece loud or soft?
 Are there any crescendos or diminuendos?

 Even if the speed of a piece you play prim a’ vista should always be very much slower than the proper tempo, the tempo marking also gives you an idea about the overall character of a piece.